ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkDebugMarkerSetObjectNameEXT.md

 ## Name

-vkDebugMarkerSetObjectNameEXT - Give a user-friendly name to an object
+vkDebugMarkerSetObjectNameEXT - Give an application-defined name to an object

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-An object can be given a user-friendly name by calling:
+An object can be given an application-defined name by calling:

 ``` c
 // Provided by VK_EXT_debug_marker